chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="https://stamplay.com/">
    stamplay.com
   </a>
   — Connect services together with a visual interface.
-50 K API calls, 100 GB data transfer, and 1 GB storage for free
+50 K API calls, 100 GB data transfer and 1 GB storage for free
  </li>
 </ul>
 <h2>